XRPLF/xrpl-dev-portal/content/reference-rippled.md

 * There is no `meta` or `metadata` field.
 * Instead of `ledger_hash` and `ledger_index` fields specifying in which ledger version the transactions were finalized, there is a `ledger_current_index` field specifying in which ledger version they are currently proposed.

-Otherwise, the messages from the `transactions_proposed` stream are identical to ones from the `transactions` stream.
+Otherwise, the messages from the `transactions_proposed` stream are the same as ones from the `transactions` stream.

 Since the only thing that can modify an account or an order book is a transaction, the messages that are sent as a result of subscribing to particular `accounts` or `books` also take the form of transaction messages, the same as the ones in the `transactions` stream.
 The only difference is that you only receive messages for transactions that affect the accounts or order books you're watching.